AviatrixSystems/Docs/HowTos/gateway_perf.rst

 Testing Environment:
 1. VPCs/VNETs were in the same region.
-2. Multiple Linux iperf3 clients/servers were used to maximize all vCPU cores in the transit gateway.
+#.
+Multiple Linux iperf3 clients/servers were used to maximize all vCPU cores in the transit gateway.
-3. Buffer size in all iperf3 clients/servers were modified to avoid being a bottleneck.
+#.
+Buffer size in all iperf3 clients/servers were modified to avoid being a bottleneck.
 Refer to `instructions here <https://wwwx.cs.unc.edu/~sparkst/howto/network_tuning.php>`_ to tune TCP  window size.
-4. iperf3 traffic was sent with MSS 1400.
-It was found that MSS 4000 or 9000 does not yield significant performance as the testing of IPsec tunnel is over Internet.
+#. iperf3 traffic was sent with MSS 1400 bytes.
+It was found that MSS 4000 bytes or 9000 bytes does not yield significant performance as the testing of IPsec tunnel is over Internet.

 ActiveMesh Gateway (Spoke-Transit-Spoke) Maximum Throughput (no HA)